mahmoud/sedimental/entries/plugin_systems.md

 title: Plugin Systems
 tags:
   - code
+  - pycon
   - python
   - plugins
+publish_date: 11:00am July 11, 2017
 ---

-*"What are plugins?" and other proceedings of the inaugural PyCon 2017 Comparative Plugin Systems [BoF][bof]*
+*"What are plugins?" and other proceedings of the inaugural PyCon Comparative Plugin Systems [BoF][bof].*

 Within the programming world, and the Python ecosystem in particular, there are a lot of presumptions around plugins.
 Specifically, we take them for granted.
 "It's *just* a plugin."
 "Oh, *another* plugin library?"

-This past PyCon, I resolved to dismiss this dismissals by revisiting plugins, and it may have been the best programming decision I've made all year.
+So for PyCon 2017, I resolved to dismiss the dismissals by revisiting plugins, and it may have been the best programming decision I've made all year.